-After college, I spent many years in LA as the Director of Music at Hal Roach Studios, as well as composing music for many Collage Dance Theater productions, and scoring independent films.
-I also co-founded an “all-girl band”, Mozaic, playing the Hollywood circuit, (Roxy, Whiskey A Go-Go, Troubadour, etc.) and beyond.
-Shortly before leaving LA, I co-owned a professional recording studio in the heart of Hollywood, Kitchen Sync Studios, recording diverse and now, iconic artists such as Eazy-E, Ice T, Concrete Blonde and several acts on Interscope, Death Row and American Recordings.
-Even with the thriving recording studio and many opportunities to record my own music, I had other aspirations, which brought me to San Francisco.
+After college, I spent many years in LA as the Director of Music at Hal Roach Studios, and composed music for dance productions and independent films.
+I also started an “all-girl band”, Mozaic, playing the Hollywood circuit, (Roxy, Whiskey A Go-Go, Troubadour, etc.).
+Later, I co-owned a recording studio in the heart of Hollywood, Kitchen Sync Studios, recording such iconic artists as Eazy-E and Ice T.

-I am very grateful to the following institutions, organizations and corporations for their generous awards and commissions: San Francisco Arts Commission, la Festival Contemporania de Habana (Contemporary Music Festival of Havana, Cuba), California Arts Council, Creative Work Fund, the Zellerbach Foundation, the Getty Foundation, Meet the Composer, Horizons Foundation, Astraea, QCC, UC Berkeley, Charles Schwab, Wells Fargo, OUT Magazine, the Advocate, ComuArte International, Resonancia (Chile), Earplay, West Edge Opera, UCLA, Theater Bay Area, the Mexico City Philharmonic, Danse Lumiere, Orquesta del Instituto Politécnico, Orquesta Marga-Marga.
+I am very grateful to the following institutions, organizations and corporations for their generous support, awards and commissions: LA Opera, Opera America, Opera UCLA, Opera Birmingham, dell’Arte Opera, Marika Brussel Dance, Heidi Duckler Dance, Earplay Ensemble, San Francisco Arts Commission, la Festival Contemporania de Habana (Contemporary Music Festival of Havana, Cuba), California Arts Council, Creative Work Fund, Zellerbach Foundation, Ann & Gordon Getty Foundation, Bill Graham Foundation, Meet the Composer, Horizons Foundation, Astraea, UC Berkeley, Dance Lumiere, QCC, Charles Schwab, Wells Fargo, OUT Magazine, the Advocate, ComuArte International, Resonancia (Chile), West Edge Opera, Theater Bay Area, the Mexico City Philharmonic, Orquesta del Instituto Politécnico (Mexico) and Orquesta Marga-Marga (Chile).